Pheromosa Raid Guide – Best Counters, Weakness, CP & Strategy

 Move Type Damage Danger Level Notes

-Bug Buzz Bug High High Strong STAB, big neutral damage
+Bug Buzz Bug High High Reliable STAB damage and consistent pressure

-Focus Blast Fighting Very High Extreme Can one-shot many counters
+Focus Blast Fighting Very High Extreme Can heavily punish Steel, Rock, and Dark counters

 Key Charged Move Threats